2sic/2sxc-docs/2sxc Docs Generator/basics/cms/content-blocks/index.md

 ## FAQ

 1. If a page or module is deleted, does it also delete the _Content Block_?
-No. Note that if a page or module is deleted, it goes into the DNN trash, so it could always be restored again.
+No. Note that if a page or module is deleted, it goes into the Dnn trash, so it could always be restored again.
 1. If a page or module is deleted from the trash, does it also delete the _Content Block_?
-No. DNN does not inform modules about delete actions, so we can't do clean-up.
+No. Dnn does not inform modules about delete actions, so we can't do clean-up.
 1. Are _Content Blocks_ which don't appear on a page orphaned and can I delete them?
 Maybe.
 Since they could be used in other apps (see [](xref:Basics.Content.Index)) as _Inner Content_, there is no quick way to tell if it's being used elsewhere.
 1. Can a _Content Block_ be used on multiple modules / pages?